stem from clever ideas

 Smart cities stem from clever ideas

 Developing the city of the future calls for experts with knowledge of various disciplines.
 But such minds are as yet few and far between.
 HFT Stuttgart has launched a new master’s programme to train dedicated smart city experts.
-As part of INTERGEO from 17 to 19 September 2019 in Stuttgart, SMART CITY SOLUTIONS is serving as an innovative platform for projects in this field.
+As part of INTERGEO from 17 to 19 September 2019 in Stuttgart, for anyone working to create liveable cities for the future.

 “We need to think beyond boundaries”

 “There are some outstanding specialists working in public administration,” says Dieterle, “but we need to link their knowledge together.
 A smart city needs people who can think beyond boundaries.”
 Ria Fernandez from India is currently training to become a smart city expert on Dieterle’s study program after obtaining a degree in architecture.
 In her opinion: “There are architects designing buildings all over the world, but they don’t understand the role buildings play as a component of the urban environment.”
 It doesn’t matter to program director Dieterle which subjects the students studied before joining the course.
 He believes it’s best to have a mixture of everything.